-EQUIPMENT OPERATING HOURS AND COINCIDENCE FACTORS
+EQUIPMENT OPERATING HOURS AND COINCIDENCE FACTORS Return to TOC UPDATE STATUS

 General Commercial Lighting Hours of Use (HOU) & Coincidence Factor (CF)

 The lighting hours of use and coincidence factors were updated for the PY19 TRM.
 Refer to these AEG analysis files for more information: "AEG HPUC Update of Com-Lighting Measures - Analysis file" and "AEG HPUC EFLH and CF Analysis - Non-Holiday Weekdays."